uva-trasgo/Controllers/DEVICE_SELECTION.md

 * AMD GPUs using HIP
 ```
-hip <platform_id> <device_id> [ <num_streams> ]
+hip <device_id> [ <num_streams> ]
 ```

-A Controller is created to manage using HIP the selected device in the chosen platform.
-Use the command rocm-smi to obtain information about the platforms and devices available in a machine.
+A Controller is created to manage the selected device using HIP.
+Use the command rocm-smi to obtain information about the devices available in a machine.

 * GPU devices using OpenCL
 ```